 From Gallup it’s a 30 minute ride to the Arizona border.
 We no sooner enter the state, before enjoying an awe-inspiring ride through the Petrified Forest.
 The multiple layers of colored terrain might remind you of an alien landscape but what you are looking at is actually a fossilized prehistoric forest of gigantic trees unearthed over the centuries by erosion.
 Just a little bit further west we will pass through Holbrook and Winslow – two old Route 66 towns whose livelihood is sustained by transcontinental truckers.
 While most tour groups tend to spend the night at Flagstaff or Williams, Arizona, we have something different in mind.
 We ride on to spend a special night just one mile from the South Rim of the Grand Canyon!
 Enjoy a cool refreshment – or two – as you gaze in wonder at the sun setting over the Grand Canyon.
 The dream has become real right before your very eyes.

 We are on our way to the sunshine state of California, the final state on our journey across the famed Route 66.
 We traverse the dunes and salt flats of the so-called Devil’s Playground.
 Indeed the Mojave Desert offers some of the most striking scenery in Southern California - or anywhere for that matter.
-Think dramatic volcanic formations, rolling grasslands, clusters of Joshua trees, and even in some spots, Pinyon pine trees.
+Think dramatic volcanic formations, rolling grasslands, clusters of Joshua trees, and even in some spots, Pinion pine trees.
 Leaving the desert for dust, our ride takes us into the cooling forestlands of the San Gabriel Mountains.
 The final stop today is the former air force base town of Victorville, where we will spend the night.

 It will be with a mixture of emotions that you set out for the final destination of your legendary American road trip – Los Angeles.
 We make directly for Santa Monica, for the very good reason that Historic Route 66 actually comes to an end on Santa Monica Boulevard.
 When you see the "End of the Trail" sign on Santa Monica Pier, you’re bound to feel a sense of accomplishment, having finally made a dream come true, but also some sadness that the ride has finally ended.
 Of all LA’s resorts, Santa Monica is the largest and the oldest.
 Back in the flower-power days it was a hedonistic beachfront playground.
 It is still a liberal kind of place, but a lot more health-conscious these days.
 Now you have the afternoon free for sightseeing and can take in Beverly Hills, Rodeo Drive, the famous Chinese Theatre, and so much more besides.
 Time to celebrate: enjoy the farewell dinner and last night on tour.

 This journey of a lifetime comes to its end today in Los Angeles, unless of course you would like an extra night or two in L.A. – in which case let us know.
 We can even arrange a discounted motorcycle rental!